-When placing the prepared food into jars and placing it in boiling water, the acid works with the heat to control the microorganisms.
-You can read more about the Science of Water Bath Canning and how it works in my post: Water Bath Canning For Beginners and don’t forget to pick up your FREE Copy of the Canning For Beginners Mini E-Book while you are there!
+When placing the prepared food into jars and placing it in boiling water, the acid works with heat to control the microorganisms.
+You can read more about the Science of Water Bath Canning and how it works in my post: Water Bath Canning For Beginners.
+Don’t forget to pick up your FREE Copy of the Canning For Beginners Mini E-Book while you are there!

 Food can be preserved this way for up to a year, but you should always check the food for signs of spoiling before consuming it!

 The 8 Essential Items Needed For Water Bath Canning

 Here is the detailed list, for the beginner, of all items needed for water bath canning.

 When making your list of items needed for water bath canning, the produce you choose is very important!
 When you want the BEST FINAL PRODUCT it starts with high-quality, fresh food.
 Examine food carefully for disease, mold, and imperfections.
 Not all food you bring into the kitchen from your garden will be perfect, so cut away any of these spots you may find.

 The best fruits and vegetables to can are the ones that you have grown yourself or picked out from a nearby farm vegetable stand when foods are at their peak of quality.
 Although it is best to process your garden’s bounty while fresh, if you are anything like me, finding time is your biggest issue!
 If you can’t get to it right away, keep it in a shady, cool place.

 You may be interested in: The Beginners Guide To Starting Seeds Indoors in 2021